 NServiceBus is designed for scalability and reliability, but to take advantage of these features, you need to deploy it in a Windows Failover Cluster.
 Unfortunately, information on how to do this effectively is, as yet, incomplete and scattered.
 This article describes the process for deploying NServiceBus in a failover cluster.
 This article does not cover the generic setup of a failover cluster.
-There are other, better resources for that, such as Creating a Cluster in Windows Server 2008.
+There are other, better resources for that, such as Creating a Cluster in Windows Server 2008 or Server 2012.
 The focus here is the setup related to NServiceBus.

 While technically it shouldn't matter from which clustered server you set up, generally it is more reliable to set up everything from whichever server currently holds the Quorum disk.
 Find the server that has it (it moves around when the server holding it restarts), and open up Failover Cluster Management under Administrative Tools.